 7. Find The Mascarons Watching You

 One of the best things to do in le Marais Paris is to examine the mascarons at the top of the impressive doorways.
 When these private mansions were built, a mascaron (carved mask) was placed over the entranceway to protect the family from evil spirits.
 Often a fanciful face, sometimes a faun and other times a full-figured mascaron, they are always watching who goes by!

 If you love intricate and decorative door knockers, le Marais in Paris is an excellent district to find them.

-8. Catch The Views From The Pompidou Centre
+8. Catch The Views From The Pompidou Center

 The Georges Pompidou Centre, with its funky, unique design, houses the National Museum of Modern Art, Europe’s largest collection of modern art.
 Stop by for a special exhibition or to see the permanent collection.
 Or, go straight to the top floor for magnificent views over the Paris rooftops, including Sacre Coeur and the Eiffel Tower.

 Skip The Line with this ticket

-Please note: The Pompidou Centre is closing for four years from 2023 to 2027 for renovations.
+Please note: The Pompidou Center is closing for four years from 2024 to 2028 for renovations.

 8. Best Things To Do In Le Marais: Relax In The Anne Frank Garden

 14 impasse Berthaud, 75003 Paris

-Close to the Georges Pompidou Centre is the Anne Frank Garden.
+Close to the Georges Pompidou Center is the Anne Frank Garden.
 It is tucked away down a narrow street, but once found is a tranquil oasis and a lovely spot to relax and watch real Parisians.
 Families bring their children here to play, owners walk their dogs and others tend to the roses and fruit trees in the orchard.
 It is also a place to spend time reflecting on the victims of the Holocaust.
 Note the chestnut tree planted in Anne Frank’s memory and the bronze statues dedicated to survivors of the Holocaust.

 9. Le Marais In Paris: Discover These Half-Timbered Houses